Shalini3031/Learn-Linux-With-Me/README.md

 This repository is where I document my daily progress, notes, and experiments with Linux.
 Whether it’s mastering the basics, exploring system internals, or experimenting with commands — it’s all logged here.

+I’m learning Linux on **Red Hat Enterprise Linux (RHEL)** 🐧💻.
+All commands and examples in this repo are based on Red Hat.

 ---

 ## 🌟 Why This Repo?